dalyagergely/SC_interactive/README.md

 #### Configuration

-Before the first usage please run the `configure.sh` shell script to give the following pieces of information:
+Before the first usage of `SC_interactive.py` please run the `configure.sh` shell script to give the following pieces of information:
 - Location of your `pygwinc` repository
 - Name of your new detector